Lesson 9: Problem Solving and Data

-Hand out Problem Solving with Data - Activity Guide and let students know that they will be working through it as a class.
+Hand out the activity guide and let students know that they will be working through it as a class.

 Students should understand that it’s not just about having an opinion about what should be built, but to use data data to help decide what the city needs most.

 Ask students to take a few moments to write down what the problem is, then allow them to discuss with a partner.